CodingWithEisbar/OBJECT-ORIENTED-PROGRAMMING/20127404_VisitorObserver/readme.md

 * Print out the result after 3 turns.

 ## What I haven't done:
-* Not divide the source code into multi files so it was little bit harder to check and fixed bugs.
+* Not divide the source code into multi files so it was little bit harder to check and fix bugs.

 ## About this program:
 * Coding language: C++ 20